Teaching is a noble, rewarding profession that forms the backbone of our society. But it's not always the best-paying job.

 Reselling goods can be very lucrative, especially if you're an expert in finding highly sought-after items, such as vintage lamps or wool sweaters.
 You can also refurbish or repair items before listing them for more profit.

-The following side hustles can't be completed before or after school, but are a great way for teachers to make extra income on the weekend.
+The following side hustles can't be done before or after school, but are a great way for teachers to make extra income on the weekend.

 gardening